 Most puppies will melt the heart of the coldest-hearted man.
 Yet, there are some bundles of fluff that have a look that many dog lovers will simply go crazy for.

 One such designer dog is the Australian Shepherd Husky Mix.
-There is no doubt that they are beautiful animals – both as pups and as adults – but the appeal of a hybrid has to go beyond their looks.
+There is no doubt that they are beautiful dogs– both as pups and as adults – but the appeal of a hybrid has to go beyond their looks.

 We will start with the Australian Husky personality for a better idea of their temperament and quirks.
 There are common issues with Huskies that may be bred out or exaggerated here, and owners need to know where they stand.

 Then we will look at some important care information to help you provide the best home and support for their needs.
 This means a look at their place in a family home, exercise and other general health issues.

 From there we will look at some of the physical traits of the dog – notably their build and coat.

 Finally, there is a section on choosing between Australian Shepherd Husky Mix breeders and shelters.

 Before that, let’s take a look at the name of this dog.